jimbol/es6-style-guide/README.md

 # ES6 Style Guide
-An opinion on code style for ES6
+An opinion on code style for ES6.
+These are not rules to die over, but using them frequently will give a team the ability to read and understand code better.

 ## Labeling Variables
 An id should always include the term `Id`